leftdecorate

 Another most tried way to muffle or lessen the sawing wood of your partner is to buy yourself noise-reducing or noise-canceling headphones or earplugs and make your nights pleasant.

-buy yourself noise-reducing or noise cancellation ear plugs if you’re sleeping with someone who snores
+wear headphones or earplugs if you are sleeping with someone who snores

 How Does Sleeping With a Snorer Negatively Impact Your Health?